mvdh7/PyCO2SYS/docs/results.md

 # Advanced results access

-The results can be solved and accessed in several ways.
+The results can be solved for and accessed in several ways.

+Running the `pyco2.sys` function performs some conditioning of the arguments (converts `int` to `float` and all iterables to NumPy arrays) before passing these into the constructor for a `CO2System` object, which is returned.
+If all arguments are already well-conditioned, then they can be passed directly to `PyCO2SYS.CO2System`, thus skipping the (minor) extra overhead of `pyco2.sys`.

 ## As if it were a dict

-First is to treat the `co2s` as a dict and access with the keys given in [Arguments and results](detail.md/#results).
+First is to treat the `CO2System` as a dict and access with the keys given in [Arguments and results](detail.md/#results).

 ```python
 import PyCO2SYS as pyco2